loplxl/GD-Low-Linux-Latency/README.md

 I would highly recommend testing a desktop environment with X11 if you use an NVIDIA GPU over Wayland as it may deliver better performance and latency.<br>
 If you do decide to use X11, you can skip the "Enabling Tearing" step and disable the compositor in the settings app instead.<br>

-<h1 align="left">2.
+<h1 align="center">2.
 The Kernel</h1>
-If you are on a gaming focused Linux distribution such as CachyOS, then this step will not be necessary for you as they already use a custom kernel made for gaming specifically by default.<br>
+If you are on a gaming focused Linux distribution such as CachyOS, then you dont have to worry about this as they already use a custom kernel made for gaming specifically by default.<br>
 However, if you are not on one, then this might potentially make a noticeable difference in system performance, stability, responsiveness and latency.<br>
-Some examples include CachyOS, Xanmod, Liquorix and Zen.<br>
+Some gaming focused custom kernels include CachyOS, Xanmod, Liquorix and Zen.<br>

-<h1 align="left">3.
+<h1 align="center">3.
 Proton</h1>
 Similar to using a custom kernel, using a custom Proton build such as Proton-GE or CachyOS's Proton will provide you better performance all around and allow the usage of some environment variables such as PROTON_ENABLE_WAYLAND to avoid XWayland if you're on Wayland.<br>

-<h1 align="left">4.
+<h1 align="center">4.
 Enabling Tearing on Wayland</h1>
 You can search for instructions on how to do this for your desktop environment if it is not mentioned here.<br>

 Run the following command in your terminal (You can replace "nano" with your preferred CLI text editor):<br>